Elvetham air crash: Victims

 The accident killed all 23 people aboard the aircraft.
 The five crew consisted of a pilot, co-pilot, navigator, wireless operator and flight engineer.
 The co-pilot was Warrant Officer Antonín Brož, aged 31, from Hradec Králové in northern Bohemia.
 The flight engineer was Flight Sergeant Zdeněk Sedlák, aged 33, from Prague, who was the husband of LACW Sedláková who had been booked to travel on the flight but whose seat had been reallocated to another passenger.

-The 17 official passengers included nine women, one of whom was Marina Paulinyová, aged 46, who was Vice-Chairman of the Czechoslovak Red Cross in London.
+The 17 official passengers included nine women, one of whom was Marína Paulínyová, aged 46, who was Vice-Chairman of the Czechoslovak Red Cross in London.
 Also among the passengers were five children travelling with their mothers.
 The eldest, Eva Šafranková, was three years old.
 Jiři Rosenblum and Helena Žaludová were two years old.
 Twins Ladíslav Soběslavsky and Marenka Soběslavská were just 18 months old.

 The body of another person was found at the crash site.
 It was so badly burned that investigators could not tell if it was that of a man or a woman.
 At first its identity was a mystery.
 But LACW Sedláková, the wife of Flt Sgt Sedlák, the flight engineer, had been reported missing after KG867 took off and she failed to return home to her flat in London.